 The output of the skills (for example the product of the research, ability to formulate and communicate the results and the output of the group work within workshops) will all feed through into the relevant summative assessment.

-In particular, ability to obtain data through research, to work with data and to communicate and defend the findings will be directly assessed in coursework and oral presentations.
+In particular, ability to obtain data through research, to work with data and to communicate and defend the findings will be directly assessed in coursework, oral group presentations, the Dissertation, and the Industry Project Report.

 22. Assessment System